fslev/json-compare/README.md

 ## Examples

-With JSONCompare you assert by default that the expected JSON is included within the actual JSON
+Assert by that the expected JSON is included within the actual JSON:

 ```javascript
 String expected = "{\"b\":\"val1\"}";
 String actual = "{\"a\":\"val2\",\"b\":\"val1\"}";
 JSONCompare.assertEquals(expected, actual);
 ```

-But you can use the special compare modes:
+JSON inclusion is checked by default, but you can use the special compare modes:
 * JSON_OBJECT_NON_EXTENSIBLE
 * JSON_ARRAY_NON_EXTENSIBLE
 * JSON_ARRAY_STRICT_ORDER